carlba/home-assistant-config/README.md

 # My Home Assistant Config

+## Common Gotchas

+If a automation refuses to start validate that it's state is on.

 ## login to ResinOS using SSH

 1. Remove the SD-Card from your RPI and connect it to a computer